mitzimichal/bbengfort.github.io/_posts/2016-02-25-anonymizing-profile-data.md

         return u"{}@{}".format(username, domain)
 ```

 Again, this is a lot of code, make sure you go through it carefully so you understand what is happening.
-First off, a profile in this case is the combination of a mapping of names to fake names and emails to fake emails.
-The key is that the names and emails are related to original data somehow.
+First off, a profile in this case is the combination of mapping names to fake names and emails to fake emails.
+The key is that the names and emails are related to the original data somehow.
 In this case, the relationship is through case such that "DANIEL WEBSTER" is faked to "JAKOB WILCOTT" instead of to "Jakob Wilcott".
-Additionally through our domain mapping, we also maintain the relationship of the original email domain to the fake domain mapping, e.g. everyone with the an email domain "@districtdatalabs.com" will be mapped to the same fake domain.
+Additionally through our domain mapping, we also maintain the relationship of the original email domain to the fake domain mapping, e.g. everyone with the email domain "@districtdatalabs.com" will be mapped to the same fake domain.

 In order to maintain the relationship of names to emails (which is very common), we need to be able to access the name more directly.
 In this case we have a name parts generator which generates fake first, middle, and last names.
-We then randomly generate names of the form "first last", "first middle last", or "first i. last" with random chance.
-Additionally the email can take a variety of forms based on the name parts as well.
+We then randomly generate names of the form "first last", "first middle last", or "first i. last".
+The email can take a variety of forms based on the name parts as well.
 Now we get slightly more realistic profiles:

 ```python
 >>> fake.fuzzy_profile()